EmberHeavyIndustries/HID2AMI/README.md

 Thanks to the talented friend Lemaru, an awesome cover is available for everyone.

-You are free to download the stl/step files linked below, and print your own copy of this awesome shell cover !
+You are free to download the stl/step files linked below, and print your own copy of this awesome accessory !

 ![Image of EBOX30-01](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Docs/Sheel30_00s.jpg)
 ![Image of EBOX30-02](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Docs/Sheel30_01s.jpg)